 (Previously "Unnamed Conservation Reserve")

 - Prince Regent River Nature Reserve, Western Australia

 - Uluru - Kata Tjuta National Park, Northern Territory

 - Wilsons Promontory National Park, Victoria

 - Yathong Nature Reserve, New South Wales

-The Department of Sustainability, Environment, Water, Population and Communities - Focal Point
+The Department of the Environment - Focal Point

 The Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) includes provisions for the development of cooperative arrangements between the Commonwealth, states and territories in the development of biosphere reserves.
 The Department through Parks Australia acts as the national focal point for biosphere reserves in Australia while the Australian National Commission for UNESCO has overall responsibility for UNESCO activities in Australia.

 The Director of National Parks is responsible for the management of two areas with Biosphere Reserve status: Calperum and Taylorville Stations, areas of open mallee bushland and Murray River floodplain which form part of the Riverland Biosphere Reserve, near Renmark in South Australia and Uluru-Kata Tjuta National Park.